Skip to main content

 Auto-Negotiation

-By default you don't pick a protocol.
-The lib does.
-It races H3 and H2 in parallel, takes whichever connects first, and falls back to H1 only if H2 actually fails ALPN.
-Call it the "I don't care, just give me Chrome-shaped bytes on the right protocol" mode.
+Auto-negotiation is the default.
+The lib races H3 and H2 in parallel, takes whichever connects first, and falls back to H1 only when H2 fails ALPN.
+No protocol pick on your end, just Chrome-shaped bytes on whichever wire the target actually serves.

-The dispatcher in transport/transport.go is one function called doAuto.
-Steps:
+The dispatcher in transport/transport.go is one function, doAuto.
+The steps it runs:

 1. Look up the host in the protocolSupport cache.
-If we already learned this host's best protocol from a prior request, skip the race and just dial that.
+If a prior request already learned this host's best protocol, skip the race and dial that directly.

 2. Otherwise fire two goroutines: one dials H3 over UDP via QUIC, the other dials H2 over TCP+TLS.